Published By Janet Gershen-Siegel at December 4th, 2017

 You can always ask non-reporting accounts for trade references.
 And credit accounts of any sort will help you to better even out business expenditures, consequently making budgeting less complicated.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then progress to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then progress to the retail credit tier.
 These are businesses which include Office Depot and Staples.
-These companies are more likely to have products you need.

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move to the fleet credit tier.
+Are there more accounts reporting?
+Then move to fleet credit.
 These are businesses like BP and Conoco.
-Use this credit to purchase, repair, and maintain vehicles.
+Use this credit to purchase fuel, and to repair and maintain vehicles.
 Make certain to apply using the company’s EIN.

 Learn more here and get started toward how to build your business credit.

 Have you been responsibly managing the credit you’ve gotten up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are businesses like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are usually MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make certain it is being reported and address any mistakes ASAP.
-Get in the practice of checking credit reports and digging into the particulars, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the particulars, not just the scores.

 Update the details if there are mistakes or the details is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For Experian, go here: www.experian.com/small-business/business-credit-information.jsp.
 And for Equifax, go here: www.equifax.com/business/small-business.